Jacksons has new Car Care Services in Arizona! Learn More

 Jacksons Food Stores, Inc. headquartered in Meridian, Idaho, was founded in Caldwell, Idaho in 1975 as a single service station.
 Jacksons has grown to be a nationally recognized chain of over 200 Chevron/Texaco/Shell branded convenience stores in 5 western states.
 All company operations currently employ approximately 2000 associates.

-Jacksons is the 3rd largest of Idaho’s privately held corporations.
+Jacksons is one of the largest privately held corporations in Idaho.
 We have achieved “Top Performer” status in the nation, for each year of the Chevron’s “Customer First” and Shell’s “Mystery Motorist” customer service & store cleanliness programs.

 Jacksons was awarded the “Patriotic Employer Award” by the Idaho National Guard, the “Pectin and the Pearl” Award for community service from Shell and the 2006 Idaho Brightest Star Award, awarded by the Governor.
 With the help of our employees and customers, Jacksons Food Stores has raised millions of dollars for local charities/community including St. Alphonsus Hospital, St. Luke’s Hospital, Idaho Partners for Justice, St. Jude’s Children Hospital, Boys and Girls Club, Big Brothers/Big Sisters, Red Cross, Paint the Town, College of Idaho, Boise State University, Little League teams, schools, Boise Rescue Mission, and many more.

-John D. Jackson founded Jacksons Food Stores, Inc. in 1975 as a single service station and has grown to be a nationally recognized chain of over 200 branded convenience stores in 5 western states.
+John D. Jackson, a Chevron, Texaco, Shell, 76 and ExxonMobil Marketer based in Meridian, Idaho, founded Jacksons Food Stores, Inc. in 1975 as a single service station in Caldwell, Idaho.
+Jacksons Food Stores has grown to be a nationally recognized chain of 214 branded convenience stores/car washes in five western states.